prcpham-dev/Mimic/README.md

   - Gift giving, social interaction
   - Fighting (Maybe undertale style to not deal with the aniumation and hitbox)

+- And also do the tag on item or stuff that we interacting, show what we want to interact

 ### Day 7: Holding, Swapping, and Timer Integration, UI update with image
 - Allow player to hold 2 items, with swapping (Tab or Right Click)
 - Display held items next to the player